gunjanmishra090/Sales-Data-Analysis/README.md

 - Clean and preprocess monthly sales data.
 - Merge multiple datasets into a single DataFrame.
 - Extract and engineer relevant features.
-- Identify the best month for sales
+- Identify the best month for sales.
 - Analyze city-wise sales performance
 - Investigate product bundling and cross-selling opportunities
 - Visualize insights with Python libraries like Matplotlib and Seaborn